 Makes 2 loaves

-I am often asked how I come up with my formulas and flavor combinations.
-It’s not always a simple answer and usually has to do with excess produce from the garden or very specific cravings.
+I am often asked how I come up with my formulas and flavour combinations.
+It’s not always a simple answer and usually has to do with the excess produce from the garden or very specific cravings.
 With the day’s ingredients on hand, I’ll sit down with a calculator and start dreaming up bread dough formulas based on baker’s math.

 This particular recipe began with a less-than-drinkable bottle of wine.
 Instead of discarding it, I doused some figs and left them to soak in the bold, oaky flavors.
 Because I love the combination of rye and fruit, I pulled out the grinds of rye I had on hand and started mixing by feel rather than calculations.
 Eventually I came around to this formula that honors the hearty quality of whole grains, which marries so well with the ambrosia of figs. My favorite is to serve it with a strong soft cheese and a bottle of quality red wine.